 These new TWC funds will support students in their efforts to overcome this hurdle and improve their chances and opportunities in the American workforce.

 Recent studies have shown that quite a few unemployed Texans who were severely impacted by the health crisis don’t hold a high school or equivalent diploma.

 TWC staff says that often, students in AEL programs joined the workforce at an early age and consequently missed many education opportunities.

 They are usually hard workers, but their education gap is often limiting their options.
 AEL programs support them to fill these gaps and help them reach their potential to the fullest extent.

-This new TWC subsidy program doesn’t require the GED students to be enrolled in one of TWC’s affiliated AEL programs but students participating in these programs will receive priority.
+This new TWC subsidy program doesn’t require GED students to be enrolled in one of TWC’s affiliated AEL programs, but students participating in these programs will receive priority.

 Texas has a very diversified, top-notch workforce, including those who participate in adult education programs.

 This new program will help to develop Texas’ workforce and offers AEL students an easy and affordable way to continue their education and improve their earning potential.

-In Texas, there is currently one organization that is approved by the Texas State Board of Education to offer HSE exams in Texas, the GED Testing Service (GED exam).
+In Texas, there is currently one organization that is approved by the Texas State Board of Education to offer HSE exams in Texas, GED Testing Service.

 The four GED subtests are separate exams (modules) that correspond to the academic subject fields of Language Arts, Mathematics, Science, and Social Studies.